briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 ```

 The string would be loaded into memory when we ran the program.
 The actual
-address it gets isn't important.
-Let's imagine it shows up at the address 1000.
+address it gets isn't important, so let's imagine it shows up at address 1000.
-Then, that subset of memory would look like this:
+The memory starting at address 1000 would look like this:

 | Address | Byte value in memory | ASCII character |
 |---------|----------------------|-----------------|